aravindvcyber/event-forwarder/README.md

 * Resource level Events
 * Drift detection Events

-This project stack has two components as elaborated below.
+This project stack has three components as elaborated below.

+* `Event Forwarder Data Stack` This has the dynamodb schema and pre-created indexes
 * `Remote Event Router Stack` which is deployed into one or many regions across accounts forwarding specific eventbridge events (Cloudformation Events specifically) into the specific target default EventBus (in the below stack) from the current default EventBus (source) by making use of event bridge rules.
 * `Event Forwarder Stack` which lives in a single region for event ingestion and transformation to various delivery channels (Slack is the first channel) from the default EventBus (target).

-## Prerequisites :roller_coaster:
+## Prerequisites :dizzy:

 1) At least single region where you could cdk deploy with necessary privileges to spin up the resources such as lambda, sqs, eventbridge rules, and targets with access to cloudwatch and xray